StrongVPN Full Review: Is It Really Strong?

 Short explanation: StrongVPN doesn't have RAM-based servers.

-Long explanation: A RAM-based server means that the data, instead of being saved to SSD drives, is saved on RAMs.
+Long explanation: A RAM-based server means that the data is saved on RAMs instead of SSD drives.
 This is advantageous to security because RAM is wiped clean every time the servers reboot.

 5. VPN based country